 Events that require participants to win a tournament at another event, before they are eligible to attend them, are not considered to be public events.
 However, qualifier events are allowed.

 Only one event can be listed for a group, per calendar day.
 This is to prevent the calendars on our website from becoming cluttered.
-It is recommended that event administrators only create one event per day to remove confusion, and increase the chances of their event(s) being listed.
+It is recommended that event administrators only host one event per day to prevent confusion, and increase the chances of their event(s) being listed.

 We will respect the copyrights of the owners of games groups' works.
 Works include, but are not limited to, images/graphics/logos, photos, and video clips.
 We will do this by seeking permission whenever and wherever necessary.
 In cases where permission cannot be obtained, but material is accessible online, we will create links to the material, rather than host it on our website.